 Interdisciplinary Leadership Training in Developmental Disabilities, Funded Traineeship

-The mission of the CCHD is advancing the health, development, and well-being of children at risk, or who have developmental disabilities, and supporting their families through the provision of: (1) exemplary clinical service, (2) interdisciplinary leadership training, (3) outreach training and technical assistance, and (4) collaborative academic research.
+The mission of the center is advancing the health, development, and well-being of children at risk, and those with developmental disabilities, and supporting their families through the provision of (1) exemplary clinical service, (2) interdisciplinary leadership training, (3) outreach training and technical assistance, and (4) collaborative academic research.

-Maternal and Child Health grant funding supports the Leadership Education in Neurodevelopmental and related Disabilities (LEND) traineeships.
+Maternal and child health grant funding supports the traineeships.
 Grant requirements stipulate that funded trainees are citizens of the United States or have a permanent residence visa.
-Students may also come to the CCHD for non-funded practicum experiences in clinical services, administration, or research.
+Students may also come to the center for non-funded practicum experiences in clinical services, administration, or research.

 |Speech-Language Therapy Opportunities